Bournemouth Coroner's Service

 Fax 01202 454977

 The Coroner's team

-The senior coroner for Dorset is Mr Sheriff Stanhope Payne, the assistant coroners are Mr Brendan Allen, Mr Richard Middleton and Mr Stephen Nicholls.
+The senior coroner for Dorset is Mrs Rachael Griffin, the assistant coroners are Mr Brendan Allen, Mr Richard Middleton and Mr Stephen Nicholls.
 You can contact them at the coroner's court office.

 The senior coroner for Dorset covers deaths that occur in the administrative county of Dorset or where the body of a deceased person is found in Dorset even if they died elsewhere.